-Service Learning
+\Service Learning

-Student Eligibility: Students are recommended from OASIS, 9th grade house, and/or school counselor and
+Student Eligibility: Students are recommended from OASIS, Freshman house, and/or school counselor and

-• Are deficient in credits or have demonstrated a history of inability to earn credits in a traditional classroom setting.

-• Lack social skills (connectedness).
+- Are deficient in credits or have demonstrated a history of inability to earn credits in a traditional classroom setting. - Lack social skills (connectedness).

-Current UHS students are approved for this programming by the Student Study Team.
+Current UHS students are approved for this programming by the MTSS Team.